To unsubscribe from this Mailing or to opt out of all Salford CVS Mailings please use the links found at the bottom of the page.

 View the apps here.

 A range of digital services and online support is also available for children and adults across Greater Manchester.
 These services can be accessed by people who are already experiencing mental health issues as well as people who may be struggling with the new social distancing and self-isolation restrictions.
-In Salford, new mental health support service Beyond is offering online and
+In Salford, new mental health support service Beyond is offering online and telephone support.

 Every Mind Matters have also produced some resources to help people to cope with feelings of anxiety, loneliness, stress and sadness.